 Computations

-The mean (or expected value) of is:
+The expected value of the distribution is:

 The variance is:

-The -th percentile (where ) is the point where:
+The th percentile (where ) is the point where:

-The median is the 50th percentile.
+The median is the 50th percentile, the point where:

 When we compute the CDF, we should be cognisant of whether we’re able to do less work.
 For example, we might need to compute a big summation, but this could be simplified by computing 1 minus the complement instead.